dascritch/cpu-audio/README.md

 ----

 * A media error is not correctly triggered and unseen from its  `<cpu-audio>`.
 Chrome needs to be asked to go inside (click on the timeline), Firefox never gets it.
-* To use correctly the webcomponents.js polyfill, as it still lacks `<link rel="import">` support, Firefox (Nightly, 63 as today) needs a CSP policy permitting `data:` scripts.
+* To use correctly the webcomponents.js polyfill, as [it still lacks `<link rel="import">` support](https://hacks.mozilla.org/2015/06/the-state-of-web-components/), Firefox (Nightly, 63 as today) needs a CSP policy permitting `data:` scripts.
-* Firefox versions 62 and below cannot start it even with the polyfill.
+* Firefox versions 62 and below cannot start it correctly even with the polyfill.
 * [Middle click on canonical not working on Firefox](https://bugzilla.mozilla.org/show_bug.cgi?id=1476302)
 * [Key browsing focus is trapped inside the webcomponent on Firefox](https://bugzilla.mozilla.org/show_bug.cgi?id=1476301)